Henry Delahay Symonds: Imprisonment

-In 1791 he was charged with seditious libel and imprisoned for two years in Newgate prison for publishing the second half of Paine's The Rights of Man.
+In 1791 he was charged with seditious libel and imprisoned for two years in Newgate prison for publishing the second half of Paine's Rights of Man.
 On 8 May 1793 he was also convicted, together with the publisher James Ridgway, for publishing Charles Pigott's anonymous satire The Jockey Club and Thomas Paine's Address to the Addressers.
 Symonds was sentenced to a total of four years and fined £200.
 In an attempt at reducing his sentence, Symonds had previously written to the Attorney-General on 22 February 1793, 'the extensiveness and nature of my business... in which I circulate more books than any man in England, has pointed me out to designing men as their dupe...
 I am no politician – I know the contents of books put into my hands for sale, or with my name to them – by these means I have been imposed upon by men deserving of prosecution...'.
 Symonds was identified by the government as "Master mover in all libelous matters".
 Whilst imprisoned together between 1793 and 1797 Symonds and Ridgway joined their businesses issuing twenty-four different reform pamphlets for 'Society of the Friends of the People'.

 The imprisonment of Symonds, Ridgway and other 'Newgate radicals' was twice recorded by the engraver Richard Newton in 1793 in an etching titled “Promenade in the State Side of Newgate” (1793) and a coloured acquatint entitled 'Soulagement en prison'.
 Whilst in prison Symonds jointly published William Winterbotham's four volume, An historical, geographical, commercial, and philosophical view of the American United States, (1795) together with imprisoned booksellers John Ridgway and Daniel Holt.
 This included several engraved maps of the US and portraits of George Washington.
 Winterbotham was also a prisoner in Newgate, and the author and his three publishers issued a halfpenny trade token showing Newgate prison and their names.